RHFran/GEE-MEGAN/README.md

 GEE-MEGAN extends MEGAN2.1 biogenic VOC model to Google Earth Engine (GEE).

-With dynamic, satellite-based land-cover and vegetation data, it generates near-real-time BVOC emissions at 10-30 m resolution, and can run continental-scale (500m) or global (5k m) simulations.
+With dynamic, satellite-based land-cover and vegetation data, it generates near-real-time BVOC emissions at 10-30 m resolution, and can run continental-scale (500 m) or global (5 km) simulations.

 In addition, related work has been published in: **Zhang, Y., Ran, H., Guenther, A. et al. Improved modelling of biogenic emissions in human-disturbed forest edges and urban areas.
 Nat Commun 16, 8064 (2025). https://doi.org/10.1038/s41467-025-63437-8**